a-paxton/perception-memory-coordination/perception-memory-coordination.md

 ```
-## Included participants who did not undergo training and testing rounds: 0
+## Included participants who did not submit guesses during any training trials: 2
 ```

+It looked like some participants chose not to complete the training trials or struggled with getting their guesses submitted in time.
+We'll need to handle this when we create training slopes.

 ***